 Furthermore, dividend shares provide an opportunity to make a growing passive income in the long run.
 The dividends paid by many FTSE 350 companies have fallen over the past year due to a weak economic outlook.
 However, the UK economy’s prospects will improve in the coming years.
 So it seems likely that dividends could grow at an above-inflation pace.
 This may further increase the appeal of dividend stocks.
 And it could lead to rising share prices that outperform the wider stock market.

 Even buying dividend shares that only match the performance of the stock market, could mean a generous income return in the long run.
 For example, say an investor purchases £500 of shares per month and matches the FTSE 100’s annual historic total returns of 8%.
 They could have a nest egg valued at £630,000 by the time they reach the current retirement age of 68.

 From this, a passive income of £25,000 could be drawn by spending 4% of the capital each year.
 This is similar to the average yield of the FTSE 100, and could provide a greater degree of financial freedom in retirement.
 As such, now could be the right time to start buying dividend shares regularly to achieve a more attractive financial outlook for retirement.

 The post No savings at 40?
-I’d invest £200 a week in cheap UK shares in an ISA to make a million appeared first on The Motley Fool UK.
+I’d invest £500 a month to make a £20,000 passive income from dividend shares appeared first on The Motley Fool UK.